 - Automatic payments: When you enable your monthly premium to be withdrawn automatically, some car insurance companies will offer you a discount.

 Frequently asked questions

 What information is needed in order to get car insurance in West Virginia?

-When you call a West Virginia car insurance company for a quote, the agent will need to know your age, the type of car you drive, your annual mileage and information about your driving record.
-The agent may also ask for your Social Security number to run a credit check.
+When you call a West Virginia car insurance company for a quote, the agent will typically need to know your age, the type of car you drive, your annual mileage and information about your driving record.
+The agent may also ask for your social security number to run a credit check.

 What is the best car insurance in West Virginia?